A Machine Learning Approach Based on Range Corrected Deep Potential Model for Efficient Vibrational Frequency Computation: Introduction

 \section{Introduction}

-Vibrational spectroscopy is a powerful experimental detection technique used in various systems, including molecular clusters, solids, solutions, proteins, and surface systems.\cite{VS01,SFG01, VSprotein01, VS02, VS04, VS05, VS06} With the help of theoretical simulations, experimental spectra can be interpreted and gain additional insights such as dynamic spectral diffusion, vibrational quantum effects, and the complexity of the environment at the atomic level.
-Ensemble average must be performed if explicitly considering the dynamic and complex chemical environment around the chromophore.
-The average can be either based on a single chromophore or from a group consisting of all molecules.
-Because there are fewer atoms when starting with a single chromophore molecule, higher precision and more rigorous treatment can be utilized, and then undertake more analysis from a molecular view, such as solvatochromism and combining hydrogen bond analysis.
+Vibrational spectroscopy is a powerful experimental technique applied in various systems, including molecular clusters, solids, solutions, proteins, and surface systems.\cite{VS01,SFG01, VSprotein01, VS02, VS04, VS05, VS06} Theoretical simulations can help interpret the experimental spectra and gain additional insights, such as dynamic spectral diffusion, vibrational quantum effects, and the complexity of the local environment at the atomic level.
+Computing ensemble average is necessary and the most time cost step if explicitly considering the dynamic and local chemical environment around the chromophore in simulation.
+The average computing can base on a single chromophore with its local environment or all molecules in the system.
+When starting with a single chromophore molecule, there are fewer atoms, allowing for higher precision, more rigorous treatment, and more analysis from a molecular view, such as solvatochromism and hydrogen bond analysis.
 However, introducing high precision or rigorous methods limits computing efficiency, and approximations must be reintroduced. \cite{Map1, Map2, Map3, Map4, Map5, Map6}